These are the 10 popular audio format.

 DSD encoded audio file ends with .dff or .dsf

 This format (DSD) uses a different modulation technique than the 9 mentioned above (PCM).
 DSD is less popular and takes up a lot of space.
-In theory, to our human ear, DSD is able to reproduce closer to analogue sound than PCM.
+In theory, DSD is able to reproduce closer to analogue sound than PCM.
 All music that we hear is analogue signal.